flyteorg/flytesnacks/cookbook/integrations/external_services/databricks/README.rst

 Installation
 ------------

-To use the flytekit Databricks plugin simply run the following:
+The flytekit Databricks plugin is bundled into its Spark plugin, so to use, simply run the following:

 .. prompt:: bash